|Value||Eligibility||Open date||Close date|

 VI. regional or remote disadvantage,

-VIII. identify as lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ+).
+VIII. identify as lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ+), and/or

 c.
 The successful applicant will be awarded the Scholarship on the nomination of a selection committee consisting of:

-I. the Head of School of School of Literature, Art and Media or their nominated delegate, and
+I. the Head of School, School of Art, Communication and English or their nominated delegate, and

-II. two academic staff members from the Department of English.
+II. two academic staff members from English and Writing.

 a.
 The Scholarship is valued at $8,000 for both full-time and part-time enrolled recipients.